Aetopia/Lunar-Client-Lite-Launcher/README.md

 <b>Click on the `❐` button to update LC Lite's dependencies!
 This will also reset your `patcher.cmd` and `wrapper.cmd` settings.</b>
 <b>NOTE: To update Lunar Client and its dependencies, you must use the official LC launcher to update them.</b>
 ### Which JVM Arguments are good for LC?
-<b>Make sure that you enclose your custom JVM Arguments entered within LC Lite with double quotes or else the entered JVM Arguments won't be detected correctly by LC Lite.</b>

 LC uses OpenJDK 16 so they aren't many "optimal" JVM arguments which you can find online.
 Here is a list of arguments you can use for LC via LC Lite which I consider optimal.